Frequently Asked Questions About The AHLA Risk Management Program

 What is the policy year for the Liability insurance and are the rates pro-rated?

-We offer two AHLA Master Policies, the Spring Master Policy and our Fall Master Policy.
+We offer twelve AHLA Master Policies, one policy for every month.
 The only difference is the start date of coverage.
-The Spring Policy coverage begins March 1 and ends March 1 the following year, and the Fall Policy begins August 1 ending August 1 the following year.
+The January Policy coverage begins January 1 and ends January 1 the following year, and the February Policy begins February 1 ending February 1 the following year, and so on.
 The rates are NOT pro-rated.
-If you buy a policy mid-year, you will still be required to pay the full premium.
+If you buy a policy mid-month, you will still be required to pay the full premium.
 Premiums are 100% earned and there is no refund of premium if the policy is cancelled mid-term.